 About

-I am an Assistant Professor of Political Science at Amherst College, where I run the IRLab @Amherst College.
+I am an Associate (as of July 2024) Professor of Political Science at Amherst College, where I run the IRLab @Amherst College

 My book, Volatile States in International Politics (Oxford University Press), explores how power and interests combine to stir states toward inconsistent behavior, leading them to unpredictably shift toward more cooperation or conflict.
 Leveraging time series analysis, text analysis, and archival research, the book offers an in-depth account of why countries' treacherous foreign policies have often harmless origins, what this means for international politics, and what to do about it.